Rubelium/leburc-website/README.md

 ### Folder Structure

-The main entry file in every component folder is named after the folder with the exception of the main entry point: "index.tsx".\
+The main entry file in every component folder is named after the folder with the exception of the main entry point:
 Ex: src\index.tsx\ (main entry)\
 Ex: src\Solana\Solana.tsx (sub entry)